 Please note: We are not currently accepting applications for our panel of medical examiners and assessors.
-When a position opens, we will post the details on our website and in our service provider e-newsletter.
+When a position opens we will post the details on our website.
+If you have any questions, please contact firstname.lastname@example.org.

 Independent Medical Examiners (IMEs) are health professionals approved by the Transport Accident Commission (TAC) to conduct independent medical examinations.
 The findings of these examinations are outlined in a report that is used to make decisions about a TAC client’s claim.